uataq/data-pipeline/README.md

 # Workflows

+## Declaring active instruments

+A site's instrument ensemble can change over time.
+Active instruments are declared in the `instruments` column of [`config/site_config.csv`](config/site_config.csv).
+This column is a space-separated list of instrument abbreviations.
+Processing code for instruments not declared in this column will only be executed if [reprocessing is enabled](#reprocessing-raw-data).

 ## Revising historic data

 Changes in the historic datasets can be made using the `bad/` data text files.
-When a new commit is made, the historic record for the given site is reprocessed on the next run (every 15 minutes).
+When a new commit is made, the historic record for the given instrument is reprocessed on the next run (every 15 minutes).

 - To pass data which has automatically been flagged, set `ID_new='ok'`.
 This will not replace the ID in the data.
 - To remove data, set `ID_new=NA`.